AlexeyMilenkiy/Trello_app/README.md

-# Trello
+# Trello_v1

 This application is a simplified copy of Trello.
+`This version with real time update UI`.

 ## Getting Started
 You need to download this project to run it locally.